 - Sharing an integrated library system eliminates the need for individual NEOS member libraries to select, mount, manage and upgrade a singly owned library system.
 NEOS’ integrated library system is housed and managed at the University of Alberta.
 NEOS libraries contribute annually to costs associated with the integrated library system.
 Costs for a comparable system and staff costs associated with management of such a system would be out of the reach of most small and medium-sized libraries.

-- Access to copy cataloguing sources and utilities (SmartPort provides access to LC MARC and LC Authorities as well as to other sources for copy cataloguing).
+- Access to copy cataloguing sources and utilities.
 The shared library automation platform integrates and streamlines technical service applications, including cataloguing, acquisitions and serials.

 - Networking opportunities through NEOS committees allow staff of NEOS libraries to discuss and address work-flow questions associated with the integrated library system.